nicbou/nicolasbouliane.com/frontend/content/blog/django-how-to-remove-fields-from-a-form.md

 ---
-title: Django: How to remove fields from a Form
+title: 'Django: How to remove fields from a Form'
-description:
+description: ''
 date_created: 2013-07-05
 ---